OpenEnergyDashboard/DesignDocs/testing/testing.md

 The directory readingsData/ has all the files used.

+TODO Need to update for new 3D test.

 ## Input values

 The following table gives the test readings created so far.
 The fields are: